Accenture/generator-mario/README.md

 Whenever you are starting a project from scratch it is a good idea to scaffold the project skeleton to speed up the initial phase of the project as well as to enforce some best practices, standards and conventions.

 Using JavaScript and its tool ecosystem can produce a code with lots of boiler plate code.
-AOWP Marionette generator allows you to generate the boilerplate code therefore speeding up the development.
+Marionette generator allows you to generate the boilerplate code therefore speeding up the development.

-AOWP Marionette generator does this in an opinionated way that we think is a way for creating large scalable enterprise applications.
+Marionette generator does this in an opinionated way that we think is a way for creating large scalable enterprise applications.

 ### Scaffolding Initial Project Structure